 The IELTS Reading test includes unusual and difficult task types that are not typically found in other reading exams.
-These include Yes/No/Not Given, sentence completion and matching headings to paragraphs.
+These include True/False/Not Given, Sentence Completion and Matching Headings to Paragraphs, amongst others.
 Are you familiar with these question types?
-If not, you need to get to grips with them well in advance of your IELTS test day.
-In this post we’ll have a look at matching headings to paragraphs.
+If not, you need to get to know them well before your IELTS test day.
+In this post, we’ll look at Matching Headings to Paragraphs.

-Read a typical paragraph from an IELTS Reading passage (This one comes from Road to IELTS, the British Council’s official IELTS preparation product), then choose the most suitable heading below.
+Read this paragraph from an IELTS Reading passage (this one comes from Road to IELTS, the British Council’s official IELTS preparation course), then choose the most suitable heading below.

 a.
 How convective turbulence could be identified

 Note down your answer (a, b or c), and look at the three options below, one by one.

 Option a: How convective turbulence could be identified